SergioRoldan/Seths-Network/README.md

 - Components: Component decorator allows you to mark a class as an Angular component and provide additional metadata that determines how the component should be processed, instantiated and used at runtime.
 Components are the most basic building block of an UI in an Angular application.
 An Angular application is a tree of Angular components.
 Angular components are a subset of directives.
 Unlike directives, components always have a template and only one component can be instantiated per an element in a template.

 - Modules: Angular defines the NgModule, which differs from and complements the JavaScript (ES2015) module.
 An NgModule declares a compilation context for a set of components that is dedicated to an application domain, a workflow, or a closely related set of capabilities.
-An NgModule can associate its components with related code, such as services, to form functional units.Every Angular app has a root module, conventionally named AppModule, which provides the bootstrap mechanism that launches the application.
+An NgModule can associate its components with related code, such as services, to form functional units.
+Every Angular app has a root module, conventionally named AppModule, which provides the bootstrap mechanism that launches the application.
 An app typically contains many functional modules.

 The app uses angular and bootstrap styles.